51 Ways To Be A Fun Mom Even If You’re Stressed or Tired!

 Look, I get it.
 I can be as uptight as they come!
 I spent my early years as a mom focused on getting all the things done and doing what I called “putting out fires” every day.

 I’ve been with my kids from the very beginning and it’s crazy how disconnected I was sitting right next to them.
 Being a fun mom didn’t come naturally to me… I had to learn how to become a fun mom and enjoy my kids.

-I was determined to change that when my son was born three years ago.
+I started this intentional journey when my son was born three years ago.
 I made a decision to become the mom I really wanted to be and soak up all the good stuff.
 To be intentional about being present with my kids and not just their disciplinarian, dinner maker, and chauffeur.

 I mean, I’m still all those things but I want to be more!

-I want to become the fun and more present mom I know my kids really need.
+I want to become the fun and happy mom I know my kids really need.
 It’s not just about feeling happy and being fun all the time but about building the foundation for a life-long relationship.
 Sure, I’ll always be their mom, but we don’t get a guaranteed ticket into their heart.
 And that’s where I want to be for a lifetime… in their most intimate place.